 Anchor algorithms in unique insights

 You can take a page from this approach by fueling your automated marketing solutions with a unique insight tailored to your business.
 This could be as simple as choosing a better key performance indicator.
-One popular holiday rental marketplace, for example, increased its revenue 115% by shifting focus to profitable growth rather than efficiency.
+One popular vacation rental marketplace, for example, increased its revenue 115% by shifting focus to profitable growth rather than efficiency.

 To find an insight that will spark success for your brand, start by asking your team, “What’s one piece of data we don’t have that we wish we did?”